jellyfin-archive/jellyfin-docs/docs/index.md

 Jellyfin is a community project, made up of volunteers who contribute code, documentation, translations, and support to the project.
 There are no strings attached, no premium licenses or features, and no hidden agendas: just a community of volunteers who want to build something better and work together to acheive it.
 We welcome you to help out as well, however you can!

-Note: Jellyfin is a fast moving project in its early stages, and this documentation as well as the code may change frequently.
-Please check back often and don't hesitate to contact us via our Matrix/Riot channels or our Subreddit.
+Note: Jellyfin is a fast moving project that is in its early stages, and this documentation as well as the code may change frequently.
+Please check back often and don't hesitate to contact us via our Matrix/Riot channels or our Subreddit!

 <p align="center">
 <a href="https://github.com/jellyfin/jellyfin"><img alt="GPL 2.0 License" src="https://img.shields.io/github/license/jellyfin/jellyfin.svg"></a>